Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

         cbnz x15, matmul_loop_over_K
     ...

-Then changed the number of loops over M to four :math:`4 \cdot 16 = 64`:
+Then changed the number of loops over M to four to achieve :math:`4 \cdot 16 = 64`:

 .. code-block:: asm
     :linenos: